winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 485\.
 Dhūmragotra heard the kings say this and went to the remains.
 He bowed his head to them deeply, and then picked up the Buddha’s upper teeth.
 He divided them and put them aside.
 He sent someone to deliver the Buddha’s upper teeth to King Ajātaśatru.
 {: #p485}

 486\.
-He told the courier, “Using my name, go up to the great king and say, ‘Has life been easy?
+He told the courier, “Using my name, go up to the Great King and say, ‘Has life been easy?
 Have your travels been difficult?
 Is the wait for the Buddha’s remains taking forever?
 Now, I’ve dispatched his courier to deliver the Tathāgata’s upper teeth.
 They are worthy of offerings.
 I hope that the dividing of the remains will be completed by the time the morning star rises.
 I will present them myself.’”
 {: #p486}

 487\.
-The messenger accepted Dhūmragotra’s statement and went to king Ajātaśatru.
+The messenger accepted Dhūmragotra’s statement and went to King Ajātaśatru.
 He said, “The priest Dhūmragotra has sent me to ask immeasurably, ‘Has life been easy?
 Have your travels been difficult?
 Is the wait for the Buddha’s remains taking forever?
 Now, I’ve been dispatched to deliver the Tathāgata’s upper teeth.
 They are worthy of offerings.
 I hope that the dividing of the remains will be completed by the time the morning star rises.
 I will present them myself.’”
 {: #p487}

 488\.
 Dhūmragotra then received one stone [weight of remains] and divided them with a jar.
 Once the eight portions were equal, he told the assembled people, “Using this vase, please see that the remains are being given out fairly.
 You can build your own shrines to house them and give offerings to them.”